|Nutritional Guidelines (per serving)|

 Combine all the ingredients in a blender.
 Blend on high for a few seconds until the sauce becomes thick and creamy.

-Add to your favorite fish, vegetable or chicken dish as seasoning.
+Add to your favorite fish, vegetable or chicken dish as a seasoning.

 - If you don't have a blender, you can use a glass jar with a tight-fitting lid.
 Shake it vigorously until the sauce thickens to a cream consistency.
 Another option is to place all the ingredients in a mixing bowl and beat with a whisk.